hslee2008/hslee2008/README.md

 I co-founded LinkAll, a non-profit organization dedicated to closing the global education gap by providing free, high-quality education to underserved children.
 I led the development of the platform that tracks donations and facilitates outreach, helping raise over ₩3,500,000 in support of our mission.

 ## ⚡ Pretty Big Projects
-- [Finals Calculator 기말고사 계산기](https://finalscalcu.web.app) (+19500 downloads in Google Play Store)
+- [Finals Calculator 기말고사 계산기](https://finalscalcu.web.app) Developed and deployed a grade-targeting calculator that allows students to determine the final exam scores required to achieve their desired semester grades.
+The system is currently patent pending under the title “System and Method for Calculating Final Exam Scores Based on Target Grades.”
+The application has achieved 19,500+ downloads on Google Play and continues to see sustained active use among Korean high school students.
-- [Child Support Expense Calculator 자녀양육비계산기](https://child-support-expanse.web.app) (Unofficially used by few Korean lawyers and judges - 800+ Downloads)
+- [Child Support Expense Calculator 자녀양육비계산기](https://child-support-expanse.web.app) Designed a legal-tech tool to estimate child support expenses under Korean family law guidelines.
+The tool has been unofficially adopted by legal practitioners, including judges and attorneys, and has reached 800+ downloads to date.

 ## 🏆 Awards